Does Migrating the Data Integration or ETL Platform to Something Different Add Value?

-Very often, licensing agreements run till the end of the calendar year which coincides with the reporting and real time information needs of business.
+Very often, licensing agreements run till the end of the calendar year which coincides with the reporting and real-time information needs of the business.
 If the operations or technology people cannot guarantee the up-time of the warehouse and the relevance of its data, the business folks cannot depend on its predictive analysis and risk assessment of marketing or sales strategies.

 Timing your migration with a view and in cooperation with the business team is critical to ensuring the success of your migration.